dallaswinger/usbrubberducky-payloads/README.md

 _Interpreted DuckyScript means the payload runs straight from `source code` (the code you write e.g. `DELAY 1000`)._

-_Compiled DuckyScript means that there is both `source code` and an `inject.bin` generated from the source code_
+_Compiled DuckyScript means that there is both `source code` and an `inject.bin` generated from the source code.
+(DuckyScript 1.0 was "encoded" rather than "compiled" - references to either mean the same)_

 The files in this repository are _the source code_ in the form of `payload.txt` files.